lightkurve/lkdata/docs/development/contributing.rst

 7. Push your changes to GitHub and open a Pull Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Finally, send the changes to the fork of Lightkurve that resides in your GitHub account:
+Finally, send the changes to the fork of the Lightkurve module that resides in your GitHub account:

 .. code-block:: bash

     $ git push origin name-of-your-branch

-Head to https://github.com/lightkurve/lightkurve after issuing the `git push`
+Head to https://github.com/lightkurve/lkdata after issuing the `git push`
 command above.
 You should automatically see a button that says "Compare and open a pull request".
 Click the button and submit your pull request!